-I'm a third year PhD student at University of California, Los Angeles Computer Science Department where I'm advised by Miryung Kim.
+I'm a fourth year PhD student at University of California, Los Angeles Computer Science Department where I'm advised by Miryung Kim.
 I obtained my undergraduate degree in Computer Science from Lahore University of Management Sciences (LUMS) SBASSE, Pakistan , where I was mentored by Fareed Zaffar.
 Before that I was a GCSE A Level student at Lahore Grammar School.

 I am honored to be awarded the 2017 Google Ph.D Fellowship in Software Engineering.
 Thanks Google!

 Our work on automated and interactive debugging in Spark is accepted at SIGMOD 2017 demonstration track

 Our work, BigDebug, for interactive debugging of big data applications is accepted at FSE 2016 demonstration track

 I started working as a Summer Research Assistant at NEC Labs America, Princeton in summer 2016

 Our workshop paper on automated fault localization and debugging in big data applications is accepted to HotCloud 2016

 Our paper on debugging primitives for interactive big data processing is accepted to ICSE 2016